brains-and-beards/mimic-docs/basics/sending-api-request.md

 # Mocking an API Request

-Now that you know how to create your first project, create your first advanced request.
+Now that you know how to create your first project, create your first advanced request mock.

 ## Create a new endpoint